ntlinh16/cloudal/README.md

 5. Set up the SSH configuration for execo:

-If you want to specify the SSH key to use with cloudal, you should odify the file `~/.execo.conf.py` as following.
+If you want to specify the SSH key to use with cloudal, you have to modify the execo configuration file.

+In `~/.execo.conf.py`, put these lines:

 ```
 default_connection_params = {
-    'user': '<username_to_connect_to_node>',
+    'user': '<username_to_connect_to_nodes_inside_cloud_system>',
     'keyfile': '<your_private_ssh_key_path>',
     }
 ```